View All 1872 Seated Liberty Quarter

 Description

 The 1872 (CC) Seated Liberty Quarter is a quarter produced at the Carson City Mint as part of the Seated Liberty Quarters 1838-1891 series.
-With a mintage of 22,850, this is a scarce issue.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Robert Ball Hughes/Christian Gobrecht.
+With a mintage of 22,850, this is a scarce issue — the lowest mintage among 3 mint variants, representing only 8% of total production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Minted during Reconstruction and the Gilded Age, as the nation healed from civil war and debated the role of silver and gold in the monetary system.
+Struck at the Carson City Mint in Nevada, which operated from 1870 to 1893 and produced coins from Comstock Lode silver and gold — among the most collectible mintmarks in U.S. numismatics.
+Estimated market value ranges from $2.9K to $120K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 6.2 grams, 24.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #5482.
-The Seated Liberty Quarter ran from 1838 to 1891 with multiple subtypes defined by obverse modifications: No Motto (1838-1865), Arrows and Rays (1853), Arrows only (1854-1855), Motto added (1866-1891), and Arrows again (1873-1874).
-Carson City issues (1870-CC through 1891-CC) command strong premiums.
-The 1873-CC "No Arrows" is a great rarity.

 External References